-This program prepares students to apply knowledge and skills to plan, manufacture, assemble, test, and repair parts, mechanisms, machines, and structures in which materials are cast, formed, shaped, molded, heat treated, cut, twisted, pressed, fused, stamped, or worked.
+The Machine Trades program prepares students to plan, manufacture, assemble, test and repair parts, mechanisms, machines and structures in which materials are caste, formed, shaped, molded, heat treated, cut, twisted, pressed, fused, stamped and worked.

 Ready to Work (RTW)

-Alabama’s Ready-to-Work program provides a career pathway for adults with limited employment experience.
-Ready-to-Work’s workplace environment provides trainees the entry-level skills required for employment with most businesses and industries in Alabama.
-Successful completers earn an “Alabama Certified Worker” (ACW) Certificate and a “Career Readiness Credential” (CRC).
+Ready to Work provides a career pathway for adults with limited employment experiences through training in entry-level skills required for employment with most businesses and industries in Alabama.
+The Alabama Ready to Work Skill Standards include communication skills and customer service, basic education, computer skills, problem solving, workplace behavior, manufacturing and job acquisition.
+Successful completers earn an Alabama Certified Worker Certificate and a State of Alabama Career Readiness Certificate.

 Skills Training students are not eligible for federal student aid.